LoyolaChicagoCS/gradhandbook/source/regulations.rst

 -  Withdrawal with only a W on the transcript, and no tuition due:
    Generally during the second week of Fall and Spring semesters.
    Sometime during the first week in summer sessions.
-Be sure to check the Academic Calendar.
+Be sure to check the Academic Calendar at http://www.luc.edu/academics/schedules/.
    A W has no academic consequences.
 It is just a historical record of you changing your mind.
 -  Withdrawal later during classes:  W on the transcript and a partial or complete tuition penalty.
 Do not get yourself into this situation